gabriwl165/python-web-framework/README.md

             )
         )
 ```
-Since matched with our regex, we can use `match.groupdict()` to get an dict back with our groups! and them pass with kwargs into our route.
+Once a match is found with our regex, we can use `match.groupdict()` to get a dictionary with our captured groups.
+Then, we pass it as keyword arguments (`kwargs`) into our route.

-And, that's it!
-Now we just need to add a new route into our hello_world file (`python_web_framework/src/routes/hello_world.py`)
+And that's it!
+Now, we just need to add a new route to our `hello_world` file `(python_web_framework/src/routes/hello_world.py)`.

 ```python
     async def process_dynamic_url(request: Request, name: str):